sylvanou/products-api/readme.md

 Seed DB with 5 users each with 10 products in inventory
 - Run "php artisan db:seed"

-To View al products go to:
+To View all products go to:
 - GET request to 'localhost/products-api/api/products

 To view individual products: